zhaorui-bi/Hybrid-Quantum-Classical-Computing/README.md

 Our model and code are released under GNU General Public License v3.0, and can be freely used for both academic and commercial purposes.

+## Cite
+If you use this code or the models in your research, please cite the following paper: